PX4/PX4-user_guide/en/flight_controller/cubepilot_cube_orangeplus.md

 ## Building Firmware

 :::warning
-The firmware for Orange+ is not yet released as part of a release.
-It will be released once v1.14 is released.
+The firmware for Orange+ will be present in releases from PX4 v1.14.
 :::

 To [build PX4](../dev_setup/building_px4.md) for this target, open up the terminal and enter: